doronnahum/react-parse/README.md

 }
 ```

-### Now let see how you can you products to your app without writing any new action, reducer, saga worker ...
+### Now let see how you can fetch your products without writing any new action, reducer, saga worker..

 ## Examples